stac-utils/stac-validator/README.md

                                   (local filepath).
   --pydantic                      Validate using stac-pydantic models for enhanced
                                   type checking and validation.
+  --schema-config TEXT            Path to a YAML or JSON schema config file.
   --help                          Show this message and exit.
 ```